 Reports aren’t standardized

 Because everyone works differently and we’re in a gestation period for the discipline of user research, research reports aren’t standardized.
 We’ve seen Powerpoints, blog posts, Confluence pages, and more.
 Without a consistent format, it can be difficult to leverage the insights from the past.
-This is what Tomer Sharon was talking about – having consistency for the formats makes it easier to store, search, and leverage that past research.
+This is what Tomer Sharon was talking about—having consistency for the formats makes it easier to store, search, and leverage that past research.
+Reports should also be more compelling, interactive, and include different media.
+All the context for the research should be linked in the report itself.

 Data is spread across tools